Chrion01/309-2/README.md

-Project to build a customisable thesaurus.
+Project to build a customisable online thesaurus.
 Pulls from online api.